alexisvvega/cse15l-lab-reports/Week3.md

 Link to [source](https://www.thegeekstuff.com/2009/03/15-practical-linux-find-command-examples/)

-4. Another similar command to name is "-iname" which can look like this:
+4)Another similar command to name is "-iname" which can look like this:
 ~~~
 $ find ./technical  -iname "*ar*"
 ~~~